Dickie Boon: After hockey

-After retiring from playing hockey, Boon became a co-founder of the Boon-Strachan Coal business.
-After leaving the ice for good, he took up curling and golf.
+After retiring from playing hockey, Boon became a co-founder of the Boon-Strachan Coal business, and he took up curling and golf.
 He was a long-time member of the Outremont Curling Club and the Club's Boon Trophy was named after him.
 In 1954, he was named one of Montreal's outstanding sportsmen by the Sportsmen's Association of Montreal.

-He died at his Outremont, Quebec home on May 3, 1961 after being in poor health for several months.
-He had continued to curl until 1959 when he was injured in a golf cart accident that fractured his pelvis.
-He had continued playing golf until the fall of 1960 not long before his death.
+He died at his Outremont, Quebec, home on May 3, 1961, after being in poor health for several months.
+He had continued to curl until 1959, when he was injured in a golf cart accident that fractured his pelvis.
+He continued playing golf until the fall of 1960 not long before his death.
 Boon was survived by his widow Kathleen Fitzgerald.
 He was later buried at Mount Royal Cemetery in Montreal.